Phoenician shipwrecks of Mazarrón: Mazarrón I

-The wreck of Mazarrón I, found about 50 m from the shore and at a depth of 2.5 m, was sealed under a layer of dead Mediterranean tapeweed, which was responsible for its preservation.
-The Mazarrón I shipwreck was discovered in an incomplete state, but with relatively well-preserved timber components.
+The wreck of Mazarrón I, found about 50 m from the shore at a depth of 2.5 m, was sealed under a layer of dead Mediterranean tapeweed The Mazarrón I shipwreck was discovered in an incomplete state, but with relatively well-preserved timber components.
 The surviving remains include a nearly complete keel, nine incomplete planking strakes, and four incomplete and fragmented frames.

 Unlike the hull of Mazarrón II, that of Mazarrón I featured meticulous longitudinal stitching along the seams in addition to the pegged mortise-and-tenon fasteners.
 According to modern reconstructions completed by Spanish maritime archeologist Carlos Cabrera Tejedor, the ship measured 8.2–2.2 m, and was around 1 m deep.
 The keel of Mazarrón I, was nearly intact but degraded at the aft end, measured 3.98 m in length.
 Its wood was identified as Mediterranean cypress which was mistakenly described as cedar in earlier excavation reports.
-The keel had a distinctive T-shaped scarf connecting it to the stem, employing two perpendicular tenons—one horizontal and one vertical—for stability under vertical stress.
+The keel had a distinctive T-shaped scarf connecting it to the stem, with two perpendicular tenons for stability under vertical stress.
 The aft end of the keel likely featured a similar scarf, though damage obscured confirmation.
 Mazarrón I features hybrid shipbuilding techniques; the strakes were fastened combining pegged mortise-and-tenon joints and sewn seams.
 These mortises were approximately 30–36 mm, 9–10 mm thick, and 60–80 mm deep.
 Tenons were tightly fitted, with cylindrical pegs 7–10 mm in diameter.
 The longitudinal stitching observed on the Mazarrón I planks, used thin ropes made of esparto grass for waterproofing.
 The planking consisted of nine incomplete strakes with widths ranging 130–140 mm, except for the eighth strake, which was wider and possibly reused from an earlier hull.
 The four frames are cylindrical, made of crudely cut fig wood, 60–80 mm in diameter.
 A protective coating of pine tar covered the hull, applied internally and externally.